atkinsj/fts-elasticsearch/README.md

 ## Requirements
 * Dovecot 2.2+
 * JSON-C
-* ElasticSearch 1.0+ for your server
+* ElasticSearch 6.x for your server
 * Autoconf 2.53+

+NOTE: You must add `-Des.xcontent.strict_duplicate_detection=false` to your Elasticsearch startup parameters.
+ES 7.0 will NOT be compatible with this plugin for now since this option will be deprecated.

 ## Compiling
 This plugin needs to compile against the Dovecot source for the version you intend to run it on.
 A dovecot-devel package is unfortunately insufficient as it does not include the required fts API header files.